-Jobe’s 09423 Organics Flower and Rose Granular Fertilizer has healthy fungi and bacteria such as archaea, which cause it to break down in soil quickly.
+From Jobe’s Organics, this granular fertilizer has healthy fungi and bacteria such as archaea, which cause it to break down in soil quickly.
 This leads to faster-acting feeding compared with many other organic plant foods.
 The quick action should eliminate the need for an extra liquid fertilizer to jumpstart rose bushes in the spring.

-Espoma RT4 4-Pound Organic Rose-Tone 4-3-2 Plant Food offers six different types of bacteria, which help break up heavy soil and gradually feed the fertilizer’s nutrients into that soil.
+This plant food from Espoma offers six different types of bacteria, which help break up heavy soil and gradually feed the fertilizer’s nutrients into that soil.
 The organic ingredients providing those nutrients include feather, bone, and alfalfa meals, as well as poultry manure, greensand, and sulfates of potash.

 This formula is a long-lasting, slow-release rose food that needs monthly application during the growing season to best boost blooming.

-Higher phosphorus generally translates into more blooms, and Down to Earth Organic Rose & Flower Fertilizer includes a high amount of the nutrient in its ratio.
+Higher phosphorus generally translates into more blooms, and this flower fertilizer includes a high amount of the nutrient in its ratio.
 Since the phosphorus in this company’s formula derives from fish bone meal and rock phosphate, it makes a good choice for gardeners wary of bovine bone meal.

 Though widely lauded for its beneficial effects, homemade compost tea doesn’t get used as often as gardeners would like; it can be time consuming to make from scratch.
-But, now, this Organic Plant Magic Instant Compost Tea comes ready to use.
-This instant version provides the benefits of rich organic compost without the hassle of making a batch from compost piles or bins.
-By following the instructions, you can simply add it to the planting hole or mix it with water for use during normal watering.
+Fortunately, this compost tea from Organic Plant Magic comes ready to use, providing the benefits of rich organic compost without all the hassle.
+Following the instructions and simply add the product to the planting hole or mix it with water for use during normal watering.

-Plant Magic reportedly contains 55 trace minerals, as well as millions of beneficial microorganisms, for a rise-up-early-in-the-spring brew that gets things growing with probiotics.
+Organic Plant Magic’s fertilizer contains 55 trace minerals, as well as millions of beneficial microorganisms, for a rise-up-early-in-the-spring brew that gets things growing with probiotics.
 It can also be used on flowering plants other than roses, making it all plants’ cup of tea.